n8willis/git-with-type-design/chapter-1-git/git-terminal.md

 remote on GitHub, where the GitHub servers run their own instances of git.
 The GitHub site provides a convenient web front-end for other people to look at the files or to download their own copy.
-It's possible a remote somewhere else, though, and you can have more than one remote connected to your local repo.
+It's possible to have a remote somewhere else, though, and you can have more than one remote connected to your local repo.

 Just remember that the remote is another copy of the _same_ repo, and there is _another_ git program keeping watch over it on the other